cloudflare/cloudflare-docs/content/tenant/_partials/_create-account-api.md

 {{<definitions>}}

-To create an account, make a `POST` request to the `/accounts` endpoint and include the following values:
+To create an account using the API, make a `POST` request to the `/accounts` endpoint and include the following values:

 - `name` {{<type>}}string{{</type>}}